smyth-lab/Nano-DMS-MaP/README.md

 2. Read-to-isoform assignment with Isoquant, followed by sorting.
 3. Per isoform alignment with LAST.

-4.RNA-Framework analysis: rf-count with optimized settings on LAST-aligned BAM files.
+4. RNA-Framework analysis: rf-count with optimized settings on LAST-aligned BAM files.

 5. rf-norm to quantify reactivity rates (we recommend having a non-modified control to perform Siegfried et al. normalization)